Stratadox/Di/README.md

 # Di
 A most simplistic Dependency Injection Container

-Services are lazy loaded by default through the use of anonymous functions.
+Services are lazy loaded through the use of anonymous functions.

 ## Basic usage